 Innovation and Artificial Intelligence Are On The Rise

+We are constantly updating this article with new releases and additional platforms.
 More and more advanced editing platforms are appearing.
-And by advanced I don’t mean more complex, but simpler to use, and designed to provide user experiences specifically around certain use cases.
+And by advanced I don't mean more complex, but simpler to use, and designed to provide user experiences specifically around certain use cases.

 For example, some platforms are designed with story telling in mind.
 These focus on assembling lots of audio clips and conversation snippets.
 Think NPR type shows.